beotavalo/microservices-ml/README.md

 ```
 6. Temporary Workaround: Turn Off Validation

-If you just want to proceed without validation and are confident in your manifest file:
+If you want to proceed without validation and are confident in your manifest file:
 ```
 kubectl apply --validate=false -f first_manifest.yml
 ```
 7. Common Causes of This Issue

 API Server Not Running: Ensure the Kubernetes cluster is operational.
-Incorrect Configuration: Your kubectl configuration may point to a non-existent or incorrect cluster.
+Incorrect Configuration: Your kubectl configuration may indicate a non-existent or inaccurate cluster.
 Firewall or Network Issues: Ensure you can reach the Kubernetes API server from your machine.

 8. Debugging Tips